mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-data-area-type-exception.md

 ---
 title: InvalidDataAreaTypeException class
-description: DataArea Exception issued when the DataArea type is not valid.
+description: "DataArea Exception issued when the DataArea type is not valid. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 DataArea Exception issued when the DataArea type is not valid.